U.S. NATIONAL DANCE COMPETITION

-We celebrate our 50th year as America’s official and original U.S. National Dance Competition in 2017 (wikipedia verified)!
+We celebrate 51 YEARS as America’s original & official U.S. National Dance Competition in 2018 (wikipedia verified)!

-The 50th annual Miss Dance Drill Team USA/International Competition & Pageant continues the legacy of Dr. Kay Teer Crawford, who founded the first “dance-drill team” in Edinburg, TX (1929), and created MDDTUSA in 1967 as the first U.S. national dance competition and international championship dance-drill competition for dance teams, drill teams, and dance studios (MDDTUSA started off as Dr. Kay Crawford’s college lab project!).
+The 51st annual Miss Dance Drill Team USA Nationals & International Competition continues the legacy of Dr. Kay Teer Crawford, who founded the first “dance-drill team” in Edinburg, TX (1929).
+She created MDDTUSA in 1967 as the first U.S. national dance competition and international championship dance-drill competition for dance teams, drill teams, and dance studios (MDDTUSA started off as Dr. Kay Crawford’s college lab project!).
+In 1981, Dr. Crawford founded the world’s first world championship dance competition for international dance teams & drill teams: Miss Dance Drill Team International.

 As the original & most prestigious national dance competition in the United States, having resulted in numerous genres of competitive dance styles, MDDTUSA is open to all school dance teams, private dance studios, and independent dance programs catering to grades K-12 (under age 19).
 The highlights of the event consist of team competition, national & international world championship awards, and the crowning of our U.S. national solo title winner!
 Miss Dance Drill Team USA is the original “grandmother” national dance competition of them all!